Mar y Sol Pop Festival

 Almost every review by newspapers and magazines condemned the festival as being unsuccessful and uncomfortable.
 These included Creem, The New York Times as well as local newspapers El Nuevo Día, El Imparcial, El Mundo and The San Juan Star.
 One exception was New York Times reporter Les Ledbetter who printed a column on April 9 titled "It was a success – ask the people".

 Several accidental deaths at the beach and a murder were also damaging to the festival's reputation.

 An arrest warrant was issued for promoter Alex Cooley, who avoided arrest by leaving the island before the festival was over.

 Preparation

 First attempt

 The festival was intended to be called the Vega Baja Music & Art Fair.
 It was planned to take place at Tortuguero Beach in Vega Baja during Thanksgiving college break in 1971.
-Acts that were signed to perform included the Chambers Brothers, the Allman Brothers, Ike & Tina Turner, the Beach Boys, Stevie Wonder, Procal Harum, Ali Akbar Khan, Ten Years After, Poco, Richie Havens, and John Mayall.
+Acts that were signed to perform included the Chambers Brothers, the Allman Brothers, Ike & Tina Turner, the Beach Boys, Stevie Wonder, Procol Harum, Ali Akbar Khan, Ten Years After, Poco, Richie Havens, and John Mayall.
 The date for the festival was repeatedly postponed due to financial problems.